flexcompute-readthedocs/flow360-helpcenter/docs/04.case/02.parameters/bc.md

 ## SubsonicInflow

 Subsonic inflow boundary condition, enforced via total pressure ratio and total temperature ratio, for nozzle or tunnel plenum.
 These are the target ratios of boundary total pressure and total temperature to freestream static values.
+The input values can be calculated using [isentropic flow relations](https://www.grc.nasa.gov/www/k-12/airplane/isentrop.html).

 ### parameters:
 - `totalPressureRatio`: target ratio of boundary total pressure to freestream static pressure.
 - `totalTemperatureRatio`: target ratio of boundary total temperature to freestream static temperature.
-- `rampSteps`: ramp steps for pressure and total ratios.
+- `rampSteps`: ramp steps for pressure and temperature ratios.
-    - this is the number of pseudo-time steps during which total pressure and total temperature ratios are ramped up initially from 1 to the target ratios through a steady simulation.
+    - this is the number of pseudo-time steps during which the total pressure and the total temperature ratios are ramped up initially from 1 to the target ratios.

 ## MassOutflow